bharath12b5/mvn-linux/Building-etcd.md

     ./test
    ```
 _**Notes:**_
-_i) In case of error `"go test: -race and -msan are only supported on linux/amd64, freebsd/amd64,window"`, modify `/<source_root>/etcd/test` file and add support for "s390x" architecture as follows:_
+_* In case of error `"go test: -race and -msan are only supported on linux/amd64, freebsd/amd64,window"`, modify `/<source_root>/etcd/test` file and add support for "s390x" architecture as follows:_
     ```shell
     if [ $MACHINE_TYPE != "armv7l" ];[ $MACHINE_TYPE != "s390x" ];then
       RACE="--race"
     fi
     ```
-_ii) If the test case fails on timeout then increase the timeout limit of the respective test case._
+_* If the test case fails on timeout then increase the timeout limit of the respective test case._

 	_Example:_